kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 The Release Notes role is responsible for collecting and fine-tuning release-notes from the many contributions to Kubernetes between release cycles.
 This role is likely to find that work during the first several weeks of the release cycle is very laid back with the bulk of the tasks being completed at the end, once the release is firmed up.

-The release lead will be responsible for introducing shadows to the team and the release notes tool and may ask shadows to run it and make the weekly update PR.
+The release lead will be responsible for introducing shadows to the team and the release notes tool and may ask shadows to run it and make the update PR’s.
 The release notes lead should indicate pain points and known issues to the shadows (if there are any) and work on strategies for overcoming them to avoid their coalescence during the later weeks.

 If there are potential fixes to the issues indicated and team members are keen, fixes and automation of the process is very welcome but not expected.